romil2807/ResearchGPT/README.md

 # ResearchGPT

-A Python-based system for processing PDF documents (likely academic papers), cleaning the extracted data, and generating embeddings for advanced analysis and search capabilities.
+A Python-based CLI tool that leverages Large Language Models (LLMs) to process PDF documents, clean the extracted data, and generate embeddings for advanced analysis and search capabilities.

 ## Overview